William and Jessie M. Adams House

-The William and Jessie M. Adams House is a Prairie school style house located at 9326 South Pleasant Avenue in Chicago, Illinois.
+The William and Jessie M. Adams House is a Prairie style house at 9326 South Pleasant Avenue in the Beverly neighborhood of Chicago, Illinois.

 Description and history

-The house was built between 1900 and 1901 by Frank Lloyd Wright.
-This squarish two-story house with a brick-faced first floor has double-hung windows which Wright usually disdained.
+The house was built between 1900 and 1901 and its design is credited to Frank Lloyd Wright, although there is some dispute about this.
+The squarish design, double-hung windows and sizeable third-floor attic were not standard features of Wright-designed homes at this time, and some scholars believe this home may have actually been designed by William Adams himself, who served as a contractor on several Wright homes.

-It was designated a Chicago landmark on June 16, 1994.
+The house was designated a Chicago landmark on June 16, 1994, and a Chicago Landmark plaque is embedded into the ground in front of the home.

 In March 2014, the house was sold for $980,000 after being owned by the same family since 1952.